Crystal Palace F.C.: Historic Real Madrid visit and promotion to the top flight (1958–1973)

-The club remained in the Third Division South up until the end of the 1957–58 season, after which the league was restructured with clubs in the bottom half of the Third Division South merging with those in the bottom half of the Third Division North to form a new Fourth Division.
-Palace had finished fourteenth – just below the cut – and therefore found itself in the basement of English football.
+The club remained in the Third Division South up until the end of the 1957–58 season, after which the Football League was restructured with clubs in the bottom half of the Third Division South merging with those in the bottom half of the Third Division North to form a new Fourth Division.
+Palace had finished fourteenth – just below the cut – and were consigned to the basement of English football.
 Their stay was only brief.
-Palace chairman Arthur Wait appointed the ex-Tottenham manager Arthur Rowe in April 1960, and his exciting style of football was a joy to watch for the Palace fans.
-The 1960–61 season saw Palace gain promotion and they also achieved distinction in 1962 when they played the great Real Madrid team of that era in an historic friendly match.
+Palace chairman Arthur Wait appointed the ex-Tottenham manager Arthur Rowe towards the end of the 1959–60 season, and his exciting style of football was a joy to watch for the Palace fans.
+The following season saw Palace gain promotion and they also achieved distinction in April 1962, when they played the great Real Madrid team of that era in an historic friendly match.
 This was the first time that the Spanish giants had ever played a match in London and was only two weeks before they were due to play Benfica in the European Cup final.
 A full strength Madrid team beat Palace 4–3.
-Although Rowe resigned due to health reasons towards the end of 1962, the promotion proved a turning point in the club's history.
+Although Rowe resigned for health reasons towards the end of 1962, the club continued its momentum.
 Dick Graham and then Bert Head guided Palace to successive promotions in 1963–64 and 1968–69, taking the club through the Second Division and into the heights of the First Division.

-Palace stayed in the top flight from 1969 until 1973, and achieved some memorable results, arguably the best was a 5–0 home win against Manchester United in the 1972–73 season.
+Palace's first ever spell in the top-flight of English football lasted from 1969 until 1973, and they achieved some memorable results, arguably the best was a 5–0 home win against Manchester United in the 1972–73 season.
 Arthur Wait stepped down as chairman during that season and was replaced by Raymond Bloye who appointed Malcolm Allison as manager in March 1973, with Bert Head moving upstairs to become general manager.
-Unfortunately the managerial change came too late to save the club from relegation back to the Second Division.
+Unfortunately, the managerial change came too late to save the club from relegation back to the Second Division.